twelvefdev/PracBox/README.md

 6. 'csgo'
 7. 'cfg'
 8. Put the 'practice_tool' folder there.
-9. If you do have an 'autoexec.cfg' (if not create one) and put there: alias prac "exec practice_tool/practice_tool"
+9. The config contains a ready 'autoexec.cfg' if you already have one, please copy it's content to yours.
 10. Done.
 ## How to use?
 After installation, launch any map with Competitive game mode and type in console 'prac'.
 The config will then launch.
 Any successful changes will give a sound cue and a message in chat.

 ## Commands list:
-prac_ctbots - Adds 5 CT Bots.
+prac_ctbots - Adds CT Bots.

-prac_tbots - Adds 5 T Bots.
+prac_tbots - Adds T Bots.

 prac_kickbots - Kicks all bots.